 5.1 If you wish to transfer your Tickets into someone else’s name, please contact us by email or telephone at least 24 hours before the start of the performance and we will do our best to accommodate the change.
 An administration fee of £2 per Ticket may be charged.

 5.2 Except as permitted by clause 5.1, Tickets are non-transferable and may not be resold for commercial purposes or at a premium.
 We reserve the right to cancel without notice any Ticket that we believe has been transferred or resold in breach of this condition, to refuse admission to the bearer or the person claiming the right to attend and to terminate any membership that person may have with us.
-We will blacklist any buyer who resells or offers for re-sale any Ticket through a secondary ticketing facility as defined in the Consumer Rights Act 2015.
+We will blacklist and cancel any future bookings of any buyer who resells or offers for re-sale any Ticket through a secondary ticketing facility as defined in the Consumer Rights Act 2015.

 6. Exchanges and refunds

 6.1 Other than as set out in this clause, we shall not refund any Ticket(s) after purchase.